syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/PreviewRows.md

 ### Conditional Styling

-The preview rows appearance can be changed based on the conditions by using the [DrawPreviewRow](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DrawPreviewRow_EV.html) event.
+The appearance of preview rows can be changed based on the conditions using the [DrawPreviewRow](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DrawPreviewRow_EV.html) event.

 {% tabs %}
 {% highlight c# %}